Jurassic Park: Casting

 Because much of the film's budget was going toward its dinosaur effects, Spielberg sought to cast relatively unknown actors, saying: "Basically, I wanted good, solid actors who weren't going to charge outrageous prices.
-I didn't want to spend three to five million dollars apiece on actors".
+I didn't want to spend three to five million dollars apiece on actors."
 Kurt Russell and Richard Dreyfuss were considered for the role of Alan Grant, but were deemed too expensive.
 William Hurt, Harrison Ford, and Tim Robbins turned down the role, which eventually went to Sam Neill.
 Laura Dern was cast as Ellie Sattler, after Robin Wright and Juliette Binoche turned down offers to play the character.
 Embeth Davidtz, Gwyneth Paltrow, and Helen Hunt had also auditioned for the role.
+Spielberg initially compiled a group of young actresses to be considered for Sattler, but Scotch Marmo felt that they were ingénues, and wouldn't be realistic for the role of a scientist, instead suggesting Dern, who she felt would be more believable.
 Despite a 20-year age difference between Neill and Dern, they found their onscreen romance appropriate for the time.
 Upon reuniting for Jurassic World Dominion, Dern said she was surprised to realize how much of an age gap there is between them.

 Casting director Janet Hirshenson felt that Jeff Goldblum was right to play Ian Malcolm after reading the novel, although Jim Carrey also auditioned for the role.
 According to Hirshenson, Carrey "was terrific, too, but I think pretty quickly we all loved the idea of Jeff".
+Other actors considered for the part included Tim Curry, Albert Brooks, Fisher Stevens, Barry Miller, Judd Nelson, Kevin Pollak, Timothy Hutton, and Charles Grodin.
 Richard Attenborough was cast as John Hammond, but was initially hesitant to join the project, which marked his first acting role in 14 years.
 He eventually signed on at the insistence of Spielberg, who told him, "I can't see anyone else playing it but you".
 Sean Connery, who Crichton had previously worked with on The First Great Train Robbery, was also a top choice for Hammond, but Connery's fee was too high.
 Neill, Dern, Goldblum, and Attenborough were cast late in pre-production, with only a few weeks to prepare for their roles.
 According to Neill, the process "all happened real quick.
-I hadn't read the book, knew nothing about it, hadn't heard anything about it, and in a matter of weeks I'm working with Spielberg".
+I hadn't read the book, knew nothing about it, hadn't heard anything about it, and in a matter of weeks I'm working with Spielberg."
 The start of filming was delayed a month to accommodate Neill's schedule.